Minov760li/paintings-marketplace/README.md

-i wanted to make a smart contract project which when interacted from the frontend(that i will add in the future) have a marketplace contract and a merchants helper contract. thing was i didnt want the marketplace to inherit from the merchants contract exposing the functions meant only for the merchants because the merchants would be eoa's who can only interact with public and extenral functions, so its not possible for these functions to be not inherited and exposed. because of this i chiose to delegatecall calling the merchants helper contract making it use the marketplaces storage. the result was this low level evm assembly anarchy
+i wanted to make a smart contract project which when interacted from the frontend(that i will add in the future) have a marketplace contract and a merchants helper contract. thing was i didnt want the marketplace to inherit from the merchants contract exposing the functions meant only for the merchants because the merchants would be eoa's who can only interact with public and external functions, so its not possible for these functions to be not inherited and exposed. because of this i chose to delegatecall calling the merchants helper contract making it use the marketplaces storage. the result was this low level evm assembly anarchy

 🛠 Architecture Overview
 EOA (User)  ---> Marketplace (storage + safe user functions) delegatecall---> Backend (logic module, no storage)